Ironsoldier353/freelancing/README.md

-I'm looking forward to address every skills relevent with the job
+This addresses every skills relevant to the rquired skill even if it fails word to word matching.